The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Discussion

-Nevertheless, our qualitative findings (i.e. a geometry deviating strongly from an azimuthally symmetric configuration, and with temporal variability on $\lesssim\qty{1}{\year}$ timescales) provide useful insight into the gravitational interaction between the circumprimary disc and the low-mass stellar companion on its highly eccentric orbit. \cite{priceCircumbinaryNotTransitional2018} presented simulations of this system\footnote{Available at \url{https://users.monash.edu.au/~dprice/pubs/HD142527}.} that have an inner disc which is heavily distorted at each periapsis passage of the companion, and which does not have time to `settle' between periastron passages.
-The disturbance occurs `outside-in', so that naturally the disc regions around 1 to a few au, to which our \textit{N}-band observations are sensitive, are more strongly affected than the regions closer to the star probed by our \textit{L}-band observations.
-In the \textit{L} band, we see a more symmetric, less distorted geometry, as indicated by the smaller closure phases compared to those in the \textit{N} band.
-The orbital parameters of the HD~142527 system have been substantially revised since the work of \cite{priceCircumbinaryNotTransitional2018}, and the orbit found by \citet{nowakOrbitHD1425272024} has both a shorter period and a closer periapsis distance than any of the configurations explored by the models of \citet{priceCircumbinaryNotTransitional2018}.
-A strongly distorted, temporally variable geometry is therefore likely, and we conclude that our observations provide qualitative support for this scenario, but stress the need for a dedicated interferometric imaging-like observation strategy with the \acp{ut}.
+Nevertheless, our qualitative findings (i.e. a geometry deviating strongly from an azimuthally symmetric configuration with temporal variability on $\lesssim\qty{1}{\year}$ timescales) provide useful insight into the gravitational interaction between the circumprimary disc and the low-mass stellar companion on its highly eccentric orbit. \cite{Price2018} presents simulations of this system\footnote{Available at \url{https://users.monash.edu.au/~dprice/pubs/HD142527}.} in which the inner disc is strongly distorted during each periapsis passage of the companion and does not have time to settle between periastron passages.
+The disturbance proceeds from the outside-in, such that disc regions of roughly 1-few \unit{\astronomicalunit}, to which our \textit{N}-band observations are sensitive, are more strongly affected than the regions closer to the star probed by our \textit{L}-band observations.
+In the \textit{L} band, we see a more symmetric, less distorted geometry, as indicated by the smaller closure phases compared to the \textit{N} band.
+The orbital parameters of the HD~142527 system have been substantially revised since \citet{Price2018} with the orbit derived by \citet{Nowak2024}, having both a shorter period and a closer periapsis distance than any of the configurations explored in the earlier simulations.
+A strongly distorted and temporally variable geometry is therefore likely, and we conclude that our observations qualitatively support this scenario, but emphasise the need for a dedicated interferometric imaging-like observation strategy with the \acp{ut}.